ss77a/nvimdots/README.md

 # todo

-the package.json reading plugin is having issues think that nui is itself not working null-ls-embedded review other projects added to
+disable the themes that ar painful load a different flavour of catppuccin for different files - add toyko night customise the latte and frappe flavours more make the latte less painfull expand readme add new things and info change some screenshots find the alpha config I want the package.json reading plugin is having issues think that nui is itself not working null-ls-embedded review other projects added to